Your role in safe care

 You may need isolation precautions for many different reasons.
 The most common is if you have a germ (bacteria or virus) that can be easily passed on to other people.

-Please follow instructions from your care team and ask your visitors to follow the instructions on the sign outside your room.
+Please follow instructions from your care team and ask your visitors to follow the instructions on any signs posted outside your room.

 Medicine

-Carry a list of all your current medicines, including creams, patches, drops and over-the-counter medicines (e.g. cold medication and pain relievers), herbal supplements, vitamins and minerals.
+Carry a list of all your current medicines, including creams, patches, drops and over-the-counter medicines (e.g., cold medication and pain relievers), herbal supplements, vitamins and minerals.
+Visit MyHealth.Alberta.ca for more information and tools.

 You should know: